Hilda and the Mountain King: Critical response

 Reviews of the film were positive.
 Nicole Clark of Polygon said the film raises the stakes from the animated series "appropriately," tackling mysteries of Trolberg, praises the film for not pulling any punches, but has a "more consistently dark" tone, and sets the stage for the show's third season.
 Aatqa Arham of Variety argued that while the storyline is "seemingly simple," it is filled with "emotional and philosophical wisdom," questioning the good and evil dichotomy, and said the film makes a statement that "the world...needs to change."
-Joshua Fox of Screenrant described the film as featuring "stunning visuals and music" and has a story which "elevates the source material to a tremendous degree."
+Joshua Fox of Screen Rant described the film as featuring "stunning visuals and music" and has a story which "elevates the source material to a tremendous degree."
 Joey DeAngelis of Los Angeles described the film as teasing a "satisfying culmination" of the show's first two seasons.